exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 }
 ```

-While our normal upgrades use exponentially scaling costs, milestones often use a different model called `LinearCost`, and the way their costs are calculated is on a log10 scale.
-In this case, where the first point is rewarded corresponds not to 15 tau, but `1e15`, and the next points' costs will be multiply by `1e15` each, starting at `1e30`, `1e45`, etc.
+While our normal upgrades use exponentially scaling costs, milestones often use a different model called **LinearCost**, and the way their costs are calculated is on a $\log_10$ scale.
+In this case, where the first point is rewarded corresponds not to 15 tau, but **1e15**, and the next points' costs will be multiply by **1e15** each, starting at **1e30**, **1e45**, etc.

-Next, let's create the milestone using `theory.createMilestoneUpgrade` so we can have something to spend on:
+Next, let's create the milestone using **theory.createMilestoneUpgrade** so we can have something to spend on:

 ```js
 import { Localization } from '../api/Localization';